 However, he clarifies that by proposing several explanations for the finding, "from biological pathways in which contaminants increase oxidative stress and modify the immune response (as tobacco does), to some more mechanical ones related to transportation, cargo, and body postures that involve people in procuring and cooking daily with fuels such as wood or charcoal," more research is needed, "since if these findings are replicated they could be a reason for large-scale prevention health policies.

-The study authors warn that this is the first step, and more research is needed with biomarkers that measure air pollution in the home and the progression of various types of arthritis in relation to exposure levels, among other things.
+The study authors warn that this is the first step, and more research is needed with biomarkers that measure air pollution in the home and the progression of various types of arthritis about exposure levels, among other things.